cph101/nuindie-pcb/README.md

 ## Prelude

-In the following document, Directions will always refer one of the following:
+In the following document, Directions will always refer to the corresponding definition below:
-- In the lamp: Up is the upwards direction when the lamp is fully assembled.
+- Composition of the shade: Up is the upwards direction when the lamp is fully assembled.
-- On a component: Up is the upwards direction when the silkscreen marking may be read correctly, i.e some components are "upside down"
+- Of a component: Up is the upwards direction when the silkscreen marking may be read correctly, i.e some components are "upside down"

 ## Nuindie composition